-Beginning in 2027, Current Law Covered Employees and the following five highest-paid employees will be included in a public company’s covered employees for the calendar year.
+Beginning in 2027, Current Law Cover Employees and the following five highest-paid employees will include in a public company’s cover employees for the calendar year.

-Current Law Covered Employees and the five highest-paid employees (the “ARPA 5”) will be included in a public company’s covered employees starting in 2027 for calendar year taxpayers.
-Each year, the employees covered by ARPA 5 are subject to change, and unless they meet the criteria in that year or become Current Law Covered Employees, they are no longer covered employees.
+In Current Law, Covered Employees and the five highest paid employees (the “ARPA 5”) will include in a public company’s covered employees starting in 2027 for calendar year taxpayers.
+Each year, the employees cover by ARPA 5 are subject to change, and unless they meet the conditions in that year or become Current Law Cover Employees, they are no longer cover employees.

-The AICPA letter identifies recommendations regarding covered employee classifications that require clarification.
+The AICPA letter detects advice regarding covered employee classifications that require clarification.
 The items and suggestions are as follows:

 I. Covered Representatives as ARPA 5 Workers